Vlatko Andonovski

-Vlatko Andonovski (Влатко Андоновски; born 14 September 1976) is a Macedonian-American association football manager and former player who is the sporting director and most recent head coach of the Kansas City Current of the National Women's Soccer League.
+Vlatko Andonovski (Влатко Андоновски; born 14 September 1976) is a Macedonian-American association football manager and former player who is the Chief Soccer Officer of Chicago Stars FC in the National Women's Soccer League (NWSL).
 He was the head coach of the United States women's national team from 2019 to 2023.

-Andonovski previously coached FC Kansas City and Reign FC of the National Women's Soccer League, as well as the Missouri Comets in the Major Arena Soccer League.
+Andonovski previously coached the NWSL's FC Kansas City, Reign FC, and Kansas City Current, as well as the Missouri Comets in the Major Arena Soccer League.
+He also served as the Kansas City Current's sporting director from 2025 to 2026.

 Playing career

 A central defender, Andonovski played six seasons for multiple clubs in Europe, such as FK Rabotnički, Makedonija GP and FK Vardar, competing in the First Macedonian Football League, European Cup and Intertoto Cup.

 In 2000, Andonovski signed with the Wichita Wings of the National Professional Soccer League and later played for the Kansas City Comets, California Cougars and Philadelphia Kixx of the Major Indoor Soccer League in his indoor career.

-On February 8, 2015, Andonovski and Wichita B-52s coach Kim Røntved came out of retirement to play against each other for their respective teams for one game.
+On 8 February 2015, Andonovski and Wichita B-52s coach Kim Røntved came out of retirement to play against each other for their respective teams for one game.